melatonein5/DirHash/README.md

 ![Coverage](https://img.shields.io/badge/Coverage-91.7%25-brightgreen)
 [![Go Report Card](https://goreportcard.com/badge/github.com/melatonein5/DirHash)](https://goreportcard.com/report/github.com/melatonein5/DirHash)

-DirHash is a command line tool to take a directory and return the file hashes.
+DirHash is a command line tool that generates cryptographic file hashes and exports detection rules for security analysis.
+It supports multiple hash algorithms, flexible output formats, and can generate both YARA rules and KQL queries for threat hunting and malware detection.

 ## Installation
 At the time of writing, an installer is only available for amd64 Linux.
 Download the installer from the [releases page](https://github.com/melatonein5/DirHash/releases/tag/latest), and run `sudo ./dirhash_amd64_linux_installer'`.